 When personal property becomes unnecessary and undesirable for public school purposes, the school system will sell or dispose of the property in order to provide additional revenue for educational purposes, in accordance with the requirements of G.S.
 115C-518 and G.S.
 160A, article 12.
+Equipment and supplies acquired under a federal award will be disposed of in accordance with the terms and conditions of the federal award, all applicable requirements of federal law and regulation, and the provisions of this policy not inconsistent with such requirements.

 Contracts for the sale or disposal of surplus property must be consistent with G.S.
 147, art.
 6E and 6G.
 Before any property may be sold or disposed of, it must be removed from the appropriate fixed asset inventory.